Ufine Battery at KES 2025

 Part 7.
 FAQs about nickel-cadmium vs lithium-ion

-Are nickel batteries better than lithium?
+Are NiCd batteries better than Li-ion?

 What is the difference between NiCd and Li-ion batteries?

-Is lithium-ion battery better than nickel cadmium for power tools?
+Which battery is better for power tools?

-How long will NiCad batteries last?
+How long do NiCd batteries last?

 avatar